Academic Advising & Support

 - Finally, see the dean to request final approval for the leave, once the recommendation from the health or counseling center is received.

 Return from medical leave is subject to the recommendation of a the Senior Director of the Health and Counseling Services or the Medical Director of the Health Center or their designates and the final approval of one of the deans.

 The steps to apply for return from medical leave are:

 - First, contact one of the deans to discuss your situation.

 - Next, contact the appropriate professional from the health or counseling services to arrange for a review of you readiness to return.
-This should be done at least two to three weeks prior to the start of the term in which you wish to enroll You may be required to submit medical or other evidence in connection with an application to return.
+This should be done at least six weeks prior to the start of the term in which you wish to enroll You may be required to submit medical or other evidence in connection with an application to return.
 Sign a release with the professional who provided you care while on leave so he or she may communicate with our Health and Counseling Center.

 - Finally, after the dean receives a recommendation from the health/counseling services, see the dean to discuss his or her decision regarding your return to Caltech.